This Coding Tip was updated on 8/12/2022

-This root operation would be selected with the physician takes out some or all of a body part without replacement.
-If only a portion of the body part is removed then this is coded as an excision.
-Sometimes the surgeon may document “partial resection” and the coder can correlate this to the root operation of “excision” as long as the detail of the operation also supports that this was the procedure that was accomplished.
+This root operation would be selected with the physician takes out some or all a body part without replacement.
+If only a portion of the body part is removed, then this is coded as an excision.
+Sometimes the surgeon may document “partial resection” and the coder can correlate this to the root operation of “excision” if the detail of the operation also supports that this was the procedure that was accomplished.

 - Excision/removal of inner outer quadrant of the breast.
 Even if the surgeon documented that he “resected” the inner outer quadrant of the breast, it is still coded to the root operation “excision.”

 - Excision of upper pole of right kidney.
 The upper pole is only a portion of the body part kidney so it is coded as excision even when the surgeon may describe this as a resection.

 - Excision/removal of portion of the sigmoid colon (example is in the above paragraph)

 - Excision of lesion of the left lobe of the liver.
 This is stating that only an excision of the lesion was done and if that is supported by the details of the procedure, then it is coded as excision even when the surgeon may document the term “resection of lesion of the left lobe of the liver.”
 Unless the details of the surgery support that the entire left lobe of the liver was removed this is coded to the root operation “excision.”

 Root Operation “Resection”